-Pre-insolvency reorganisation proceedings are also non-contentious proceedings falling under the exclusive powers of the Metropolitan Tribunal.
+Pre-insolvency reorganisation proceedings and restructuring proceedings are also non-contentious proceedings, falling under the exclusive powers of the Metropolitan Tribunal by law.

-Arbitration courts cannot commence insolvency proceedings.
+Thus, arbitration courts cannot commence insolvency proceedings.

 CREDITOR REMEDIES

 Creditors' enforcement

 Are there processes by which some or all of the assets of a business may be seized outside of court proceedings?
 How are these processes carried out?